NebraLtd/Helium-Guides/docs/outdoor-hotspot/troubleshooting.md

 <details>
 <summary>Click to expand!</summary>

-The Helium Syncing Process can take some time.
+The Helium syncing process can take some time.
 Some customers report that the hotspot takes multiple days to sync fully.
 This is not so much an issue with Nebra, rather an issue with the Helium blockchain itself.
 Please allow the hotspot time to sync (can be 2 days to a week depending on your connection speed), especially above the 90% mark.
 If you are still having trouble after a week, please feel free to contact support below.
 If you are not familiar with Nebra's [diagnostics page](../handy-guides/local-diagnostics.md), we highly recommend connecting to your hotspot directly using the local IP address in combination with a web browser.
 This will provide more insight on the connection between the device and the Helium blockchain.

 </details>